Helping patients adopt low carb

 - Chronic pain disorders (fibromyalgia, chronic inflammation, rheumatoid arthritis)

 - Inflammatory bowel disease (Crohn’s disease, ulcerative colitis)

-- Alzheimer’s disease (possibly prevent or slow down progression)
+- Alzheimer’s disease, where it may possibly prevent or slow down progression

 - Mental health (depression, anxiety, etc.)